a-a-k/edge-typer/README.md

    * `--entrypoints entrypoints.txt` (optional; keep model & live in sync),
    * `--p-fail <value>`, `--out live_availability.csv --append`.

-> **Want per-endpoint fidelity?** Run `edgetyper entrypoints-from-locust --locust-prefix <prefix> --out-entrypoints entrypoints.csv --out-targets live_targets.yaml`.
-This emits a 1:1 mapping for every `Name` in the Locust CSV, so both the live pipeline and the Monte-Carlo model operate on the exact same endpoint grid.
-The GitHub Actions workflows call this command automatically, so the “fire-and-forget” run already snapshots exact endpoints for each replica.
+> **Want per-endpoint fidelity?** Run `scripts/build_live_availability.py --stats <prefix>_stats.csv --failures <prefix>_failures.csv --out-entrypoints entrypoints.csv --out-entrypoints-txt entrypoints.txt --out-targets live_targets.yaml --out live_availability.csv`.
+The script derives entrypoints, writes the regex mapping, and emits live availability for the same set, so the Monte-Carlo model and Locust data stay aligned.
+(For ad-hoc use, `edgetyper entrypoints-from-locust` is still available.)
 > Entries with fewer than 1 request in the Locust stats are skipped to avoid expecting live data that never arrives.

-> **Sampling guardrail (CI).** In the matrix workflow we pass `--min-requests 25` to drop endpoints that only ever see a handful of Locust calls; otherwise the validation step fails because there is no live signal to compare against.
+> **Sampling guardrail (CI).** In the matrix workflow we pass `--min-requests 25` to `scripts/build_live_availability.py` to drop endpoints that only ever see a handful of Locust calls; otherwise the validation step fails because there is no live signal to compare against.
 Adjust the threshold if your workload drives different traffic volumes.

 **Example `live_targets.yaml`:**